 One of the key features of using a cloud provider like AWS is the level of automation that can be built around their services.

 Whether it is built in-house or acquired via one of AWS’s partners, take advantage of the various automation capabilities.
 Here are just a few possible automations from a security perspective:

 There are endless ways automation can be used to provide a better managed and controlled workload.
 The higher the risk profile of a workload, the more automation should be used.

-Using the Hyperscale Clouds can help an organisation improve the velocity at which it brings services to the market or their end-users.
-The use of the cloud and the move to DevOps is blurring the line between the roles different teams specialised in and were good at.
-At the same time, new services are being delivered at a rate faster than organisations can keep up with.
+Using the Hyperscale Clouds can help an organization improve the velocity at which it brings services to the market or their end-users.
+The use of the cloud and the move to DevOps is blurring the line between the roles different teams specialized in and were good at.
+At the same time, new services are being delivered at a rate faster than organizations can keep up with.

 This transformation is forcing a need to evolve our information security practices to keep on top of these new capabilities and methods of delivery.
 Organizations must still manage the risks to their data, assets, and reputation regardless of how they deliver their services.

 This is not an easy problem, nor is the Internet getting any safer from attack.
 It is crucial for all the teams to come together and work in partnership to develop the best cloud security model for the organization.
 If not, it may not be long before we start seeing an increase of high-value compromises in the cloud.